 The first restart that is initiated by the software update is controlled by the task sequence.
 However, the second restart request is initiated by a Windows component (typically, Component-Based Servicing) and is not controlled by the task sequence.
 Therefore, the task sequence execution state is not saved before the restart because the second restart is not controlled by the task sequence.
 When the task sequence resumes after the second restart, no state is available to continue successfully.

 To resolve this issue, we recommend that you apply any updates that require dual restarts by using the usual Software Updates feature of Configuration Manager instead of using task sequences.
 The following software updates were reported to require multiple restarts.
-This article will be updated when more updates are reported.

 Task Sequence environment not found